sauce-archives/isign/docs/keys_and_certificates.rst

 `Richard Stallman's
 nightmare <http://www.gnu.org/philosophy/right-to-read.en.html>`__.)

-The following procedure works as of May 2015, for adding a new account from scratch.
+The following procedure works as of June 2015, for adding a new account from scratch.
 You need to use a Mac to follow these instructions, as they rely on Apple tools to get you started.